GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Background and Motivation

 However, recent advanced works on GNNs~\cite{liu2020retrieval, alon2021on, hellendoorn2019global} have proved that GNNs are powerful to capture the signals from the short-range nodes, while the long-range information from the distant nodes cannot well-handled.
 It is caused by the message passing computation process.
 Specifically, the total number of hops $K$ limits the network can only sense the range of the interaction between nodes at a radius of $K$ \ie, the receptive field at $K$.
 We give a simple example as shown in Fig.~\ref{fig:problem} for better explanation.
 In particular, when $K=1$, node 1 can only know the information from its neighbor \ie, node 2.
 Furthermore, when $K=2$, node 1 knows the information from its neighbor \ie, node 2 and node 2's neighbor \ie, node 3.
 When we increase $K$ to 3, node 1 can sense the information from node 2, node 3 and node 4.
 Hence, to let node 1 know the information about its far-distant node, we must increase $K$ to a large value.
 However, the hyper-parameter $K$ can not be set to a large value due to the over-squashing~\cite{alon2021on} and over-smoothing~\cite{li2018deeper, oono2019graph} problem in GNNs.
 Hence, empirically, $K$ is often set to a small value~\cite{liu2020retrieval, kipf2016semi} to avoid this problem.
-It leads GNNs are powerful in capturing the local structural information while failing to capture the global dependency in a graph and this inspires us to explore how to alleviate this limitation and increase the learning capacity of GNNs for code search.
+It leads GNNs to be powerful in capturing the local structural information while failing to capture the global dependencies in a graph.
+We further provide a real code snippet to illustrate the global dependencies that GNNs fail to capture.
+As shown in Fig.~\ref{fig:real_code_mmotivation}a, this function is from open-source GitHub project\footnote{ \href{https://github.com/glue-viz/glue-vispy-viewers/blob/54a4351d98c1f90dfb1a557d1b447c1f57470eea/glue_vispy_viewers/extern/vispy/visuals/collections/base_collection.py\#L22-L29}{\textit{https://github.com/glue-viz/glue-vispy-viewers}}}.
+Since the completed constructed graph for this function is complex, we just extract a subgraph that contains the LastUse edge for the variable ``n'' for illustration, which is shown in Fig.~\ref{fig:real_code_mmotivation}b.
+We can observe that in this directed graph, the nodes n\textsubscript{2}, n\textsubscript{3}, n\textsubscript{4}, n\textsubscript{5} form a loop.
+In addition, there is a directed edge pointed from n\textsubscript{2} to n\textsubscript{1}.
+Hence, for a specific node n\textsubscript{4}, during the message passing in GNNs, it only requires $K=4$ (i.e., receptive field) to sense the information from n\textsubscript{1}, n\textsubscript{2}, n\textsubscript{3} and n\textsubscript{5}.
+We also find that n\textsubscript{4} cannot communicate with n\textsubscript{6} because they are unreachable (i.e., there is no directed path pointed from n\textsubscript{4} to n\textsubscript{6}).
+From Fig.~\ref{fig:real_code_mmotivation}a, we find that n\textsubscript{4} and n\textsubscript{6} are closely related in the program semantics, however, node n\textsubscript{4} cannot learn the effective features from node n\textsubscript{6} by the message passing in the graph.
+Hence, it is necessary to capture the global dependencies between n\textsubscript{4} and n\textsubscript{6} to mitigate the limitation of traditional GNNs.
+It inspires us to design a new neural network for code search.